marcboscher/Classical/README.md

 ### Classical.Html
 A module containing a declarative, statically typed DOM API.
-It provides MVVM style binding on POJOs completely in JavaScript - No loosey-goosey html pseudo-languages to memorize
+It provides MVVM style binding on plain old JavaScript objects completely in JavaScript - No loosey-goosey html pseudo-languages to memorize